7 Best Hiking Shoes For Wide Feet in 2024

 What makes it the best?

-The KEEN Targhee III Waterproof stands out as a remarkable wide-toebox hiking shoe, offering ample room for toe maneuvering and unparalleled comfort on our adventurous excursions.
+The KEEN Targhee III Waterproof stands out as a remarkable wide-toebox hiking shoe, offering ample room for toe manoeuvring and unparalleled comfort on our adventurous excursions.
 Its spacious design ensures no constraints, providing the most phenomenal fit we've experienced on our splash-filled journeys.
-Furthermore, as seen in our lab, its ability to instill confidence in any terrain is truly phenomenal.
+Furthermore, as seen in our lab, its ability to instil confidence in any terrain is truly phenomenal.

 Navigating challenging trails became effortless with the Targhee III, as it showcased exceptional traction with its 4.5 mm grippy and multi-directional lugs.
 From soft soil to slippery stones, we maintained steady footing, thanks to its reliable grip.
 The generous width in the toebox (106.6 mm) and big toe area (86.6 mm) allowed our toes to move freely, surpassing our average lab measurements and enhancing overall comfort.